Derderderr/auto-invoice/README.md

     9. On the left bar, select Triggers -> (bottom right) Add Trigger -> change "Select event type to "On form submit" -> save and verify this trigger

+  Note

+    1. Ensure the access permission of the tempalte file

+    2. Ensure both Google Sheet only has 1 active tab, if not, move the requirerd tab to the first